 Unpowered barges

-Understand the regulatory requirements under schedule 1 of the Marine Safety (Domestic Commercial Vessels) National Law 2012 (National Law) for unpowered barges.
+Understand the regulatory requirements under the Marine Safety (Domestic Commercial Vessels) National Law 2012 (National Law) for unpowered barges.

 An unpowered barge is: